ericleman/myarchlinux/README.md

 And in ~/arch-installer/airootfs/root/scripts/xprofile, put:

 `setxkbmap fr mac` instead of `setxkbmap fr`
+And in ~/arch-installer/airootfs/root/arch-eric-setup.sh comment:

+`packages+=' virtualbox-guest-utils virtualbox-guest-modules-arch' `

+## Then:
-In ~/arch-installer/airootfs/root/arch-eric-setup.sh, change mypassword to the password to use for user and root.
+In ~/arch-installer/airootfs/root/arch-eric-setup.sh, change `mypassword` to the password to use for user and root.

 In ~/arch-installer/efiboot/loader/entries/ change archiso-x86_64-cd.conf and archiso-x86_64-usb.conf so the last line contains the name of the script arch-eric-setup.sh: options archisobasedir=%INSTALL_DIR% archisolabel=%ARCHISO_LABEL% script=arch-eric-setup.sh